mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-proudct-proposal.md

 ---
-title: DRAFT How to Write a Product Proposal
+title: Make a Great Product out of your Product Proposal
 category: "Digital Transformation"
 tag: ["Template", "Product", "Letter of Proposal"]
 toc: true
 ---

 The primary role of a product proposal document is to get funding from a sponsor, regardless of who the sponsor is.
-Whether you are a new product manager at a startup or a junior partner consultant seeking the business of a large enterprise (in the middle of a [digital transformation](https://blog.dannycastonguay.com/digital%20transformation/Digital-Transformations-Org-Changes/)), chances are that you are struggling with getting your product proposal accepted.
+Whether you are a new product manager at a startup or a junior partner consultant seeking the business of a large enterprise (in the middle of a [digital transformation](https://blog.dannycastonguay.com/digital%20transformation/how-to-make-your-dx-sikly-smooth/)), chances are that you are struggling with getting your product proposal accepted.
 I certainly did when I played such roles before, and quite frankly I still do today.

 With the mindset that a proposal document is a product, whose goal is to discover, persuade and influence others to join a cause, it is in itself a worthwhile exercise for the author (presumably the de facto product manager).